ngermeau/8bits-cpu/readme.md

 [x] let a program be passed in parameter
 [x] take carry flag as input for add, shr, shl
 [x] shr, shl are not correct they use two operands
-[ ] does other operations than CMP also affect the flags c,a,e,z ?
+[x] does other operations than CMP also affect the flags c,a,e,z ?  nope, check the dia [ ] using enum for flag instead of boolean variables
-[ ] 2dimenson memory
-[ ] using enum for flag instead of boolean variables
+[ ] use hexadecimal instead of decimal
 [ ] put declaration in h files
 [ ] exception for not moving acc to register in case of CMP not very clean
 [ ] computer (cycles) stop after program finish executing